Ultimate Travel Guide to Tusheti, Georgia

 The Abano Pass, which is situated at 2,900m and which you have to cross to get to Tusheti, becomes blocked due to the winter weather each year and so it’s only from June to September that you can “comfortably” get in and out of the region.

-This also means the local Tush people must decide around September each year if they want to spend the winter in complete isolation at home or retreat further down out of the mountains to stay in lower-lying places, such as the towns of Alvani and Telavi, which are not subject to such extreme weather.
+This also means the local Tush people must decide around late September each year if they want to spend the harsh winter in isolation at home or retreat further down out of the mountains to stay in lower-lying places, such as the towns of Alvani and Telavi, which are not subject to such extreme weather.

 What you have, therefore, is a place accessible for a maximum of 5 months a year and a community who are either overjoyed at connecting with the outside world again during this time or overjoyed at returning to their spiritual and ancestral farming lands.